Identity Theft Laws - Penal Code 530.5 PC

 Posted by Ronald D. HeddingOct 25, 2017

-When it comes to identity theft under Penal Code 530.5 PC, it is essential to realize that these types of offenses are those that judges and prosecutors pay special attention to because of the invasion of the victim's privacy.
+When it comes to identity theft under Penal Code 530.5 PC, it is essential to realize that judges and prosecutors pay special attention to these types of offenses because they invade the victim's privacy.

 Also, many judges and prosecutors have been victims of identity theft, as have many members of society, which gives them a solid incentive to let the defendant have it.
 Meaning punishes them to the full extent of the law.
-This is where your criminal defense attorney must come in and either show you are innocent or mitigate the damages related to the case.
+This is where your criminal defense attorney must come in.
+Your attorney's role is not just to show you are innocent or mitigate the damages related to the case but also to guide you through the legal process, protect your rights, and ensure you receive a fair trial.

 Showing someone is innocent of this type of theft involves utilizing the facts of the particular case to the defendant's advantage and offering a potential jury that the prosecutor has not proven their case beyond a reasonable doubt.